-Welcome to Volunteer Mid-South
+Welcome to Volunteer Memphis

-Volunteer Mid-South is at the heart of volunteering, building capacity for effective volunteering and connecting people with opportunities to serve throughout Memphis and Shelby County.
+Volunteer Memphis is at the heart of volunteering, building capacity for effective volunteering and connecting people with opportunities to serve throughout Memphis and Shelby County.
 We work with nonprofits, churches, schools, corporations, and other groups that engage volunteers to make community programs stronger.

 Our mission is to develop, promote and support volunteerism.

 Originally known as The Volunteer Center of Memphis, the organization was established in 1975 by the Junior League of Memphis & the National Council of Jewish Women.
 In 2000, we changed our name to Volunteer Memphis.
 In 2006, in an effort to establish ourselves as a comprehensive "all things volunteer" organization and to better serve local volunteers, we merged with HandsOn Memphis.
 Volunteer Memphis and HandsOn Memphis evolved into Volunteer Mid-South in 2009.
 In 2015, we were acquired by Leadership Memphis, where our expertise in matching volunteers with opportunites is married effectively with efforts to build a great Memphis by training and equipping great leaders.

 - Mobilize volunteers to make a difference in their communities.